-Note: Individual instruction sheets for supported printers are located on our site along with the appropriate drivers for those printers.
-From our home page at www.apipos.com click on the link Download Upgrades, Drivers, & Support Files.
-Find the section titled Printer Drivers and Instructions.
+Note: Individual instruction sheets for supported printers are located on our web site along with the appropriate drivers for those printers.

-Select RECEIPT/INVOICE SETUP from the Store Manager Office SETUP menu to setup or change the receipt settings (or click the Receipt Printer ICON on the toolbar).
+Select RECEIPT/INVOICE SETUP from the Store Manager POS Office SETUP menu to setup or change the receipt settings (or click the Receipt Printer ICON on the tool bar).

-A receipt is stored by Store Manager even when the user selects not to print a receipt and even when default receipt printing is turned off.
+A receipt is stored by Store Manager POS even when the user selects not to print a receipt and even when default receipt printing is turned off.
 These stored receipts can be printed (or reprinted) immediately following a transaction by selecting FILE, PRINT LAST RECEIPT (Cntrl P).
 They can also be printed later by selecting FILE, PRINT PAST RECEIPT (the system prompts the user to enter the past receipt's transaction number).